 Automated External Defibrillators

-Nearly 250,000 Americans die from sudden cardiac arrest each year.
-When a victim is in cardiac arrest, the heart's rhythm goes into an uncoordinated electrical activity called fibrillation.
+Nearly 350,000 Americans die from sudden cardiac arrest each year.
+Cardiac arrest may occur when the heart’s rhythm goes into an uncoordinated electrical activity called fibrillation.
 The heart cannot pump blood effectively and permanent brain injury and death can result within 10-12 minutes.
 The victim's chance of survival decreases by 7 to 10 percent for each minute that passes without defibrillation.

 In most cases, a "rescue" is possible with defibrillation—an action that stops an uncontrolled heart rhythm and allows the normal rhythm to resume.
 Experts estimate that 100,000 lives could be saved each year if automated external defibrillators (AEDs) were widely available.

 Without the aid of an AED, the chances of surviving a sudden cardiac arrest are 1 in 20.
 With an AED, however, chances of survival improve dramatically to 1 in 3.
 Many safety and health associations strongly encourage businesses and organizations to establish AED programs in their facilities.
 AED use is an important step in reducing time to defibrillation and improving the sudden cardiac arrest survival rate of employees and the public.